eonist/eonist.github.io/_posts/2020-12-02-making-a-product-website.md

 For me it's hard to use something existing and trying to customize it.
 When something has matured, it's hard to wrangle it to be something else.
 Unless the changes are miniscule.
 They often are not.
 Building something from scratch is sort of simpler, because you can always start with simple bricks and a state that is pristine and has no legacy and things to worry about.
 But what do you start with?

+The thing about making websites is that you have to pick between simple or easy.

+- The **easy** approach is to use low-code alternatives wix, webflow, wordpress etc. But as they are easy to manage content they are not simple to change after the fact.
+And are hard to make custom and iterate on later.
+One size fits all etc.
+- The **simple** approach is to use a low-level CMS like Jekyll.
+And then manually write HTML + CSS that match the required design.
+This is simple to change and iterate on, but not easy to setup the first time.
+More analysis and thought needs to be made upfront.
+As pivoting away from the initial architecture might require starting from scratch etc.

 ### The process
 - 🎨 Start by drawing in a notebook, to get a feel for what to build
 - 🖥 Then start designing each page in sketch for macOS (Desktop and optionally mobile)